 These days, there are more divorces than ever before in the United States.
-Every state has its own laws regarding the grounds for divorce.
+Every state has its own laws regarding the grounds or reasons for divorce.
 California is no exception and has clear rules that determine what allows people to dissolve their marriage.

-California a no-fault state, which means that when a person files for divorce, they cannot state any wrongdoing by their spouse as the reason for wanting to end the marriage.
-Generally, most divorces cite irreconcilable differences as the reason for the split.
+California is a no-fault state, which means that when a person files for divorce, they cannot state any wrongdoing by their spouse as the reason for wanting to end the marriage.
+Generally, most spouses cite irreconcilable differences as the reason for the split.
 Still, there are a few situations in which one may establish “grounds” to dissolve a marriage if a person has a “permanent legal incapacity to make decisions.”

 California married couples can end their marriage in the following ways: